Sanket-Kayastha/Rag_Based_Document_Questioning_Answering_System/README.md

 This hybrid method reduces hallucinations (made-up answers) and ensures responses are grounded in actual data.

+How It Works (Step-by-Step)
+User Query → You ask a question.

+Embedding & Search → The system converts your query into a vector and searches a database for semantically similar document chunks.

+Retrieve Context → Relevant passages are pulled out.

+Augment Input → These passages are added to the language model’s prompt.

+Generate Answer → The model produces a response that is both fluent and factually supported.

 [RAG-Based Document Question Answering System.pdf](https://github.com/user-attachments/files/27711667/RAG-Based.Document.Question.Answering.System.pdf)